alpaaaca/yildirimalper.github.io/content/blog/creating-a-new-theme.md

 But wait, this is not right at all!

-Because what we calculated in **(1)** as the unit price for one 🍋 from different retailers was **0.844** and it does not match with **1.4** from the above aggregated result that used the natively implemented `avg()`.
+Because what we calculated in **(1)** as the unit price for one 🍋 from different retailers was **0.844** and it does not match with **1.4** from the above aggregated result which used the natively implemented `avg()`.

-This happened, because the unit price should have been **weighted** but instead they were just averaged based on the number of rows.
+This happened, because the unit prices for the same items were just averaged based on the number of rows but instead they should have been **weight averaged**.

-Ok, enough said.
-Then, how are we going to weight-average then in sql way?
+Ok, but how are we going to weight-average then in sql way?
 Bunch of sub-queries?
 Some crazy joins?
 Moving the data to some excel sheet? or a jupyter notebook or python code?

 No!
 There is a simpler way to do this for the very first hand analysis.
 But before we get our hands dirty, we need to delve into a bit of background [theory] on weighted arithmetic mean.
 (Don't worry we will simplify it later!)